What is mulch? The ultimate guide for gardeners

-Find mulching experts, fastFind a mulching expert
+Find mulching specialists, fastFind a mulching specialist

 Frequently asked question

-When buying bags of mulch from the DIY center, you’ll notice that some mulch bags have guides printed on them.
+When buying bags of mulch from the DIY centre, you’ll notice that some mulch bags have guides printed on them.
 You can find out how many bags of mulch you need by multiplying the length and width of your garden plot, then look for the corresponding value on the bag.

 As long as you check the soil and it appears to be in the same condition as when you first applied the mulch, you can reuse the old mulch.
-In cases where you have unused mulch bags, check first to see if it has attracted any insects, developed mold, or gone rancid.
+In cases where you have unused mulch bags, check first to see if it has attracted any insects, developed mould, or gone rancid.
 If so, get new mulch.

 Related price guides